Sutro Tower: Access

 The facility is accessible only by authorized vehicles.
-The area near the site offers beautiful panoramic viewpoints of San Francisco.
+The area near the site offers panoramic viewpoints of San Francisco.
 There is a platform near the top of the tower, 232 m above ground and 486.2 m above sea level.
 Only authorized maintenance workers can access the tower via a small two-person elevator that runs inside the west tower enclosed leg.
 There is no public access within the Sutro Tower property lines.

 On a clear day, the tower can be seen from the East Bay peak of Mount Diablo and is sometimes the only part of San Francisco seen above the coastal fog when it is blown inland, typically on summer mornings and evenings.

 Stations

 Television

 TV stations that transmit from Sutro Tower include the following.
 Most of these stations carry additional subchannels on their frequencies.
 Subchannel affiliations are shown via the digital channels link.

 Radio

-FM stations that transmit from Sutro Tower include KOIT (96.5), KSOL (98.9), KOSF (103.7), and KNBR-FM (104.5).
+FM stations that transmit from Sutro Tower include KEXC (Formerly KREV) (92.7), KOIT (96.5), KSOL (98.9), KOSF (103.7), and KNBR-FM (104.5).